-The weighted term to maturity of investments at October 31, 2020, was 1.8 years for CPS Energy's funds.
-CPS Energy's funds, as of October 31, 2020, were invested entirely in government agency obligations, collateralized mortgage obligations directly is sued by and guaranteed by a Federal agency, U.S. Treasury securities, money market mutual funds, investment pools, high quality municipal bonds, and Investment Act-compliant money market deposit funds.
-The market value of the investments held as of October 31, 2020 totaled approximately \$1.174 billion.
-Based on market value, 55% in money market mutual funds / investment pools, 20% of the portfolio was invested in United States government agency obligations, 11% in collateralized mortgage obligations and other pass through securities whose principal and interest are backed by Federal Agencies, 13% in high-quality municipal bonds, and 1% in U.S. Treasury securities, CPS Energy determines the market value of non-cash investments primarily through Interactive Data Corporation, a reputable third party data provider, as well as by reference to Bloomberg's financial terminal, published quotations and other comparable information.
+The weighted term to maturity of investments at March 31, 2022, was 2.1 years for CPS Energy's funds.
+CPS Energy's funds, as of March 31, 2022, were invested entirely in government agency obligations, collateralized mortgage obligations directly issued by and guaranteed by a Federal agency, U.S. Treasury securities, money market mutual funds, investment pools, high quality municipal bonds, and Investment Act-compliant money market deposit funds.
+The market value of the investments held as of March 31, 2022 totaled approximately \$987 million.
+Based on market value, 44% of the portfolio was invested in money market mutual funds/investment pools, 27% in United States government agency obligations, 8% in collateralized mortgage obligations and other pass through securities whose principal and interest are backed by Federal Agencies, 19% in high-quality municipal bonds, and 2% in U.S. Treasury securities.
+CPS Energy determines the market value of non-cash investments primarily through Interactive Data Corporation, a reputable third-party data provider, as well as by reference to Bloomberg's financial terminal, published quotations and other comparable information.
 No CPS Energy funds are invested currently in reverse repurchase agreements or derivative securities, securities whose rate of return is determined by reference to some other instrument, index, or commodity, except for certain natural gas options held under the Energy Price Risk Management Policy.
 See "SAN ANTONIO ELECTRIC AND GAS SYSTEMS - RETAIL AND WHOLESALE ELECTRIC AND NATURAL GAS SALES - Wholesale Power", "SAN ANTONIO ELECTRIC AND GAS SYSTEMS - FINANCIAL MANAGEMENT OF THE SYSTEMS - Enterprise Risk Management and Solutions" and "SAN ANTONIO ELECTRIC AND GAS SYSTEMS - DESCRIPTION OF FACILITIES - Electric System - Fuel Supply" herein.